Mission Statement

 Applications may be submitted to any of the three regional District offices by mail or in person.
 All information requested in the application instructions should be included.

 A nonrefundable application-filing fee for each permit unit is required pursuant to Rule 3010 (Permit Fee).
 The District will assess reasonable additional fees based upon expenses and the average weighted labor rate if the original application fee does not cover the time and effort required to evaluate the project.
 You will be notified in writing of the assessment of any additional fees in conjunction with notification that the application is deemed complete.
-Checks or money orders should be payable to the SJVAPCD.
+Payment can be made by checks or money orders payable to the SJVAPCD or made online by clicking on the following link: http://www.valleyair.org/GovPay/govpay_idx.htm.

 Evaluating Applications

-Complete applications for some projects, such as installation of motor vehicle refueling equipment, may be processed within one hour.
+For some projects, such as installation of motor vehicle refueling equipment, complete applications may be processed within one hour.
 Many applications, however, are more complex and may take a number of months for the District to process.
 District involvement in a project’s early planning stages is very advantageous in most situations.

 Back to Top